theon/ensime-atom/README.md

 ## Technical TODO:
 - [x] checkout typescript plugin for hover for type info
 - [x] option to start server detached for ease of debugging: https://nodejs.org/api/child_process.html#child_process_options_detached
-- [x] update server log in a panel in atom (no copy paste though and terminal escape stuff)
+- [x] update server log in a panel in atom
 - [x] Use port file to check for running server
 - [x] Remove "start-server" and let init do it all
 - [x] EditorControl leaks and keeps swank client on stop.
 Fix some cleanup!